How long is the lesson?

 The cost of the course of lessons will vary depending on how many weeks there are in the course.
 To find out current prices, please contact your local leisure centre.

 You can spread the cost of swimming lessons by taking out a Junior Membership!
-It also includes junior activities and public swimming so you can come in and practise the skills learnt in lessons at no additional cost!
+It also includes junior activities and public swimming so you can come in and practice the skills learnt in lessons at no additional cost!

 There is also a reduced rate available if you are eligible for our Passport to Leisure scheme, see the Passport to Leisure page for more information.